 Our first attempt to visit the Bohemia Mine Oregon ghost town took place in 2014, right after I got married.
-My mom, sister and I took the dog and headed out into the Umpqua National Forest in a Ford Focus.
+My mom, sister and I took the dog and headed out into one of the most scenic places in Oregon, the Umpqua National Forest, in a Ford Focus.

 The choice of vehicle turned out to be our biggest mistake.
 We were not sure what to expect, but we were hoping we could make it in the smaller car.